creviceapp/creviceapp/readme.markdown

 ### VirtualKeys

-This class provides virtual keys.
+This class provides the virtual key constants.

 Note: for `VK_0` to `VK_9` and `VK_A` to `VK_Z`, this is an extension for convenience limited in this application.